MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 For more information about comparing stages in a deployment pipeline, see [Compare stages in a deployment pipeline](deployment-pipelines/compare-pipeline-content.md).

-## Step 10: Deploy to test stage
+## Step 11: Deploy to test stage

-When you’re satisfied with the changes, deploy the changes to the test and/or production stages using the same process you used in [Step4](#step-4-deploy-content-to-other-stages).
+When you’re satisfied with the changes, deploy the changes to the test and/or production stages using the same process you used in [Step 4](#step-4-deploy-content-to-other-stages).

 ## Next steps